tabtadev/static-doc-site-generator/README.md

 - `articles/`: Contains Markdown and HTML files for tutorials and articles.
 - `css/`: Contains the main stylesheet (`style.css`) for the site.
-- `scripts/`: PowerShell scripts used for Markdown conversion, navigation/footer deployment, and CSS path verification.

 ## Scripts Overview